ScidaJ/TwitchBotClient/README.md

 ***

 If you think you can make an optimization feel free to make a fork.
-In that fork make all modifications you need an then on this page go to pull requests and make a request.
+In that fork make all modifications you need and then on this page go to pull requests and make a request.
 Thanks.